Developing Visual Editors for Backend Type Elements

 mkdir -p Editor

-Add Monaco editor dependency to the project's package.json
+Add the Monaco Editor dependency to your project's package.json:

 {